Godsmith/trainfinity3/README.md

 - show ghost platforms when building track
 - heavier trains should have slower acceleration
 - change train paths when changing length of starting or ending station
-- saving the game
-  - will be useful for debugging as well, since can load into a certain state

 ### Issues